DoDAO-io/dodao-defi-course/generated/summaries/lending_and_credit.md

  **Over-colleteralized borrowing use cases**
 - Over-colleteralized borrowing seems to be not relevant initially as the amount of collateral needed to borrow the tokens can be quite high.
-But thee are many user cases for it.
+But there are many use cases for it.
   * **Yield Farming** - The process involves leveraging DeFi protocols to lend cryptocurrencies for high returns that can go up to 100% in annualized yields.
 Yield farming originates from banks’ process in lending your deposits; the difference is that DeFi yield farming compounds the interest earned.